beam41/spotify-listening/README.md

-# Spotify top 5 artists update
+# Spotify my top 5 artists update

-Get your top 5 artists from your Spotify account and write new readme
+Get your top 5 artists from your Spotify account and write new readme.

 ## Example
 <!-- table start -->